 Groundwater is a renewable source of naturally-occurring fresh water that is found in underground and is replenished primarily by rainfall.
 The use of groundwater helps diversify water sources and makes drinking water supply even more reliable.
-SFRWS completed installation of eight deep-water wells in its GSR project Phase 1.
-These wells were tested throughout 2020 and had intermittently delivered water to blend with the surface water supply in the north San Mateo County.
-For the past decade, SFRWS has collected water quality and quantity data from the Westside Basin aquifer, from which the groundwater was extracted.
-With extensive monitoring and testing, SFRWS knows that after adding groundwater to its water supplies, it will continue providing our customers with high-quality drinking water that meets or exceeds all regulatory health-based and aesthetic standards set by the SWRCB-DDW and the USEPA.
+The SFRWS completed installation of eight deep-water wells in its GSR project Phase 1.
+In 2021, some of these wells intermittently delivered water during the startup test to blend with the surface water supply in the north San Mateo County.
+For the past decade, the SFRWS has collected water quality and quantity data from the Westside Basin aquifer, from which the groundwater is extracted.
+With extensive monitoring and testing, the SFRWS knows that after adding groundwater to its water supplies, it will continue providing us with high-quality drinking water that meets or exceeds the federal and State regulatory health-based and aesthetic standards.

-CONTAMINANTS AND REGULATIONS
+CONTAMINANTS and REGULATIONS

-Generally, the sources of drinking water (both tap water and bottled water) include rivers, lakes, oceans, streams, ponds, reservoirs, springs and wells.
+Generally, the sources of drinking water (both tap water and bottled water) include rivers, lakes, oceans, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
 Such substances are called contaminants, and may be present in source water as:

+Microbial Contaminants

-Microbial contaminants, such as viruses and bacteria that may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife,
+Such as viruses and bacteria that may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife